dojo/docs/quickstart/writingWidgets.rst

 ----------------------

 When you have an attribute where setting/getting it is more complicated than an object like above can handle, you need to write custom getters/setters methods for it.
-Like above, the naming convention (for an attribute named foo) is _setFooAttr() and
+Like above, the naming convention (for an attribute named foo) is _setFooAttr() and _getFooAttr().
-_getFooAttr(). set() and get() will automatically detect and call these custom setters.
+Set() and get() will automatically detect and call these custom setters.

 Here's an example of a behavioral widget (it uses the DOM node from the supplied markup) that has an "open" attribute that controls whether the widget is hidden or shown:

 .. code-example::
   :djConfig: parseOnLoad: false